-Since the Earth is a sphere, the shortest path between two points is expressed by the great circle distance, which corresponds to an arc linking two points on a sphere.
-The circumference inferred out of these two points divides the earth into two equal parts, thus the great circle.
+Since the earth is a sphere, the shortest path between two points is expressed by the great circle distance, corresponding to an arc linking two points on a sphere.
+The circumference inferred from these two points divides the earth into two equal parts, thus the great circle.
 The great circle distance is useful to evaluate the shortest path when intercontinental distances are concerned.
-It follows the sphericity of the globe, any shortest route is the one following the curve of the planet, along the parallels.
+It follows the sphericity of the globe; any shortest route is the one following the curve of the planet, along the parallels.

 Cos (D) = (Sin a Sin b) + (Cos a Cos b Cos |c|)

 Where a and b are the latitudes (in degrees) of the respective coordinates and |c| is the absolute value of the difference of longitude between the respective coordinates.
 The results of this equation are in degrees.
 Each degree on the earth’s surface equals about 111.32 km, so the result must be multiplied by this number.